martijnportman/VPWorkshop/README.md

 1. Write the contents of the file as is (XML format) to the content queue which stores the contents of a file.
 2. For each publisher in the input file call the webservice publishers-ws to check if the publisher exists.
 3. If the publishers does not exist, add the publisher using the same webservice.
-4. The books will need to be converted in the respected CDM datamodels of the publishers-ws API.
+4. The books will need to be converted in the respected CDM datamodels of the books-ws API.
 5. For each book in the input file write the book as a JSON to the queue for separate books.

 3 – Check functionality